SPH73/MS3-project/README.md

 3. Pagination:
    Again, this is a feature that would be useful to have when enough content has been created and is easily implemented.
 4. User ratings (votes) - to build up a reputation for collaborators:
-   This feature will be very beneficial to users and also to Hiring managers and project owners when looking at the profiles page.
+   This feature will be very beneficial to the student user type as it would serve as a verification/reference of collaboration and also to Hiring managers and the owner user type when considering requests for pieces while viewing profiles.
 5. Messsage notifications:
    This feature would be great to implement as it would help users know that they have recveived messages when they log in and perhaps be a motivator for users to log in if notications are sent via email.
 6. Email authentication: